wellness-blog

 CEO, Founder & Well-Ageing Expert

-Dedicated about assisting their patients through any stage of menopause, Irina demonstrated undoubted passion, extensive experience and know-how of guiding and empowering female patients in navigating this transformative journey and rediscover themselves.
+Dedicated to assisting their patients through any stage of menopause, Irina demonstrated undoubted passion, extensive experience and know-how of guiding and empowering female patients in navigating this transformative journey and rediscovering themselves.

 Dr. Khalid Ahmad Shukri